ricpote/moddedmindustry/SE202526/Management/Sprint2/README.md

 ## Management info
 ### Sprint Planning Meeting:
-*(This meeting is held at the beginning of the sprint to define the primary purpose and goal of the sprint.
-The Scrum team, comprising the product manager, development team, and Scrum Master, selects and commits to a set of product backlog items (PBIs) referred to as the sprint backlog.
-You can use this section to log what happened during this meeting.
-A few bullet points should be enough.)*

 A atividade principal deste sprint é o desenvolvimento de user stories paar implementação nos próximos sprints pra realização destes vamos dividir os nossos esforços em tres equipas e as equipas devem depois de submeter a sua propria user sotry fazer review de uma das outras de maneira a que não haja conflito.